London’s Best Luxury Gyms

-Swanky US gym chain Equinox found its first UK home on Kensington High Street back in 2012, with a second following in St James’ a few years later and a third just opened in Bishopsgate.
+Swanky US gym chain Equinox found its first UK home on Kensington High Street back in 2012, with a second following in St James’ a few years later and a third recently opened in Bishopsgate.
 The Kensington club resembles a kind of luxury fitness playground, with a huge open-plan gym housed beneath a gleaming domed skylight, boasting every piece of equipment under the sun available for members to peruse at their leisure.
 Their second London club, E by Equinox, steps things up even further.
 With its stylish interiors and hot Mayfair location, this one is more like a private members club – think marble pillars, leather armchairs and polished oak floors.
 But the luxury touches extend further than the club’s interiors: from the fridge of eucalyptus-infused towels to the complimentary laundry valet to the changing rooms equipped with fresh coffee and robes, the attention to detail here is exquisite.
 Members also have access to a plethora of fitness tech, including a cryotherapy chamber, a compression therapy area, and a precision running zone with customised Woodway treadmills blowing out oxygenated air, designed to make you train harder. equinox.com

 Who goes?
 Meghan Markle has been spotted doing pilates classes at the Kensington branch.

 The term ‘gym’ doesn’t quite cut the mustard when it comes to KX.
 Pronounced ‘kicks’, this plush members club houses a gym, fitness studios, a spa, clubroom, restaurant and juice bar, plus clinics offering physiotherapy and aesthetic medicine.
 All members have access to a detailed health analysis, measuring everything from body composition tests to DNA analysis.
 Forget communal water fountains: here members help themselves to free bottles of mineral water (you even get a choice of chilled or room temperature).
 The changing rooms, meanwhile, are better stocked than most people’s own bathrooms, with dressing gowns, slippers, make up remover, dry shampoo, perfume, hair straighteners and curlers all provided.
 You could easily spend a whole day at KX – and if you’re shelling out £595 a month on membership, why wouldn’t you? kxlife.co.uk